neoforged/Documentation/docs/resources/client/models/items.md

         "type": "examplemod:render_type",
         // Points to 'assets/examplemod/models/item/example_item.json'
         "model": "examplemod:item/example_item",
+        // Any tints to apply to the model texture "tints": []
         // Set the render type to use when rendering "render_type": "cutout_block"
     }